jaimejim/aiocoap-pubsub-broker/README.md

 }
 ```

-The broker will create the resource paths for both the topic and topic-data resources.
+The broker will create the resource paths for both the topic and topic-data (`ps/data/08dd75d`) resources.

-### Discover
+### Discovering topics

 Discover topics either via `.well-known/core` or by querying the collection resource `ps`.